-Nine F-1 visas of SMC students terminated
+Ten F-1 visas of SMC students terminated this month; as of April 28, all are reinstated

 Graphic by Katie Easterson